hackerbay/Employee-Handbook/people-operations/salary-and-leave/README.md

 - **In short paid leaves are 10% of the number of hours you worked.
 For example: If you've worked for 180 hours/month.
 You get 18 hours of paid leaves a month.
 We pay for those paid leaves into your account every month automatically.**
 - An average month is about 160 work hours. so, you get about 16 hours of paid leaves / month.
 That's 2 days worth of paid leaves.
+- Please note that your leave days are not accumulated and any leave days exceeding 2 days in any month will be unpaid.

 #### Examples